jzhang-github/elasticnet/README.md

 # Example of using the well-trained model

-- Download the well-trained parameters: [checkpoint](#checkpoint)
+- Download the well-trained parameters: [checkpoint](checkpoint)
 - Run the following python code:
 ```
 from HeccLib import predict_formula
 pf = predict_formula(config='input_config.json',ckpt_file='checkpoint')
 pf.predict(*['VNbTa', 'TiNbTa'])
 ```
 - The mechanical properties of (VNbTa)C3 and (TiNbTa)C3 will show on the screen.
-The specific moduli of each column are: B, G, E, Hv, C11, C44.
+The specific modulus of each column is: B, G, E, Hv, C11, C44.
 ```
 array([[294.43195 , 203.70157 , 496.67032 ,  25.989697, 632.3356  ,
         175.50716 ],